Electronic and magnetic properties of superconducting LnO$_{1-x}$F$_{x}$BiS$_{2}$ (Ln = La, Ce, Pr, and Nd) from first principles: Results

-We observe many similarities between the band structures of the different compounds, due to their proximity in terms of composition and crystal structure (Figure 2).
-More precisely, we find the same four bands (or eight bands with spin polarisation) close or crossing the Fermi level near the R and X points in all the compounds, and similar to the Bi-O-S compounds \cite{Morice2013}.
-We also find the two (or four) bands near the middle of the A-Z segment.
-The density of states calculations indicate that these bands are formed with Bi and S states.
-It has already been shown in Bi$_{3}$O$_{2}$S$_{3}$ and in the La compound that the main contribution to these bands comes from Bi 6$p$ states, along with some S 3$p$ states.
-It is confirmed in these systems.
-These bands cross the Fermi level for all compounds with non-zero x.
-The position of the Fermi level with respect to the bottom of these bands is very similar in all the compounds with x=0.5.
+We calculated the band structure of the four doped compounds.
+We observe many similarities between them, due to their proximity in terms of composition and crystal structure (Figure \ref{BandStructures}).
+More precisely, we find the same four bands (or eight bands with spin polarisation) near the R and X points, and two (or four) bands near the middle of the A-Z segment close to the Fermi level in all the compounds.
+They are similar to the ones in the Bi-O-S compounds \cite{Morice2015}.
+They are crossing the Fermi level for the doped compounds, and lie above the Fermi level for the two parent phases.
+The projected densities of states indicate that these bands are formed from Bi and S states.
+It has already been shown in Bi$_{3}$O$_{2}$S$_{3}$ and in the La compound that the main contribution to these bands comes from Bi 6$p$ states and S 3$p$ states.
+It is confirmed in all the systems considered here, as Figure \ref{BiSbands} shows.
+There we plotted the results for CeO$_{0.5}$F$_{0.5}$BiS$_{2}$, these being similar in all the compounds considered.
+The position of the Fermi level with respect to the bottom of these bands is very similar in all the compounds with $x=0.5$.
+The main effect of the fluorine doping is a shift of the Fermi level, as reported previously \cite{Shein2013,Usui2012,Suzuki201321}.

-To explore the character of the bands just below the Fermi level, we plotted the local density of states for the x=0.5 compounds for energies between -0.5 eV and 0 eV (Figure 3).
-The results confirm what had been found in other BiS$_{2}$-based compound: all these electrons accumulate around the BiS planes \cite{Morice2013}.
+To explore further the character of the bands just below the Fermi level, we plotted the local density of states (LDOS) resolved in real space for the $x=0.5$ compounds for energies integrated between -0.5 eV and 0 eV (Figure \ref{LDOS}).
+The results confirm what had been found in other BiS$_{2}$-based compound: all these electrons accumulate around the BiS planes \cite{Morice2015}.
+This can also be seen in the partial density of states at the Fermi level (Figure \ref{BiSbands}) which is very low for the out-of-plane sulphur atoms.
+This raises the question of the existence of superconductors that have BiS planes without BiS$_{2}$ layers.
+Some $p_z$ participation is involved in the slight puckering of the BiS planes, inducing a clear distortion (along z) of the LDOS.

-The lanthanide bands are about an electron-volt under and a quarter of electron-volt above the Fermi level.
-No lanthanide band is crossing it, being repelled by the BiS bands.
-The evolution of the band structure with $U$ is very similar in all the cases: the lanthanides bands are expelled further from the Fermi level as $U$ grows, sometimes hybridising other bands.
-The Fermi surface is robust to lanthanide substitution and to the change of $U$, except for some small pockets arising close to the Gamma and Z points in the praseodymium and neodymium compounds for $U$ very close to zero ($U \leq 0.5$ eV and $U \leq 2$ for the Pr and Nd compound respectively).
-The small value of $U$ renders it of little likelihood to be of significance.